Derek Holmes (ice hockey): Player and coach

-Holmes began the 1962–63 season on the Windsor Bulldogs in the OHA Senior A League, then finished with the Kemptville-Prescott Combines team in the Ottawa District Hockey Association (ODHA).
-The team shared home games between Kemptville and Prescott, and won the ODHA Senior A championship in a three-game sweep versus the Ottawa Montagnards.
-Holmes was captain of this team which reached the Eastern Canada quarterfinals for the 1963 Allan Cup.
+Beginning the 1962–63 season on the Windsor Bulldogs in the OHA Senior A League, Holmes finished with the Kemptville-Prescott Combines team in the Ottawa District Hockey Association (ODHA).
+Holmes was captain of this team which shared home games between Kemptville and Prescott, won the ODHA Senior A championship versus the Ottawa Montagnards, and reached the 1963 Allan Cup Eastern Canada quarterfinals.
+During the 1960s before and after his time in Europe, he won four St. Lawrence Senior Hockey League championships.